rzbz/Dear-ReGui/README.md

 ImGUI for Roblox that **doesn't need a RenderStep connection.** \
 Perfect for beginners and **performance**.

-If you would like to customization the UI further, you can find the prefabs [here](https://create.roblox.com/store/asset/18364667141/Depso-ImGui) \
+If you would like to customization or would like to edit the UI's elements further, you do so by finding the prefabs [here](https://create.roblox.com/store/asset/18364667141/Depso-ImGui) \
 The demonstration window can be found [here](/Demo%20window.lua)

 ## Notices 📢
-**This UI library is in BETA and you WILL experience problems** Please report these to the issues.
+**This UI library is in BETA and you WILL experience problems**. \
+Please report these by opening an issue and using the correct tags.

 👍 Any feedback or suggestions would be great \
 🔨 Please mention me when integrating this library **- depso.**

 <details>
 <summary>Gallery of projects using this 📜</summary>
+If you would like your content removed, please open an issue.

 <table>
 	<tr>
 		<td width="600">